Jericho Historic District

 Jericho Historic District is a national historic district located at East Hampton, New York in Suffolk County, New York.
 The district includes three contributing buildings.
-They are three early 19th century, Federal style residences; the remnants of a historic settlement known as "Jericho."
+They are three early the 19th century, Federal style residences; the remnants of a historic settlement known as "Jericho."
 All are built of heavy timber-frame construction with shingled exterior sheathing.

 It was added to the National Register of Historic Places in 1988.